balram883/Ola-Data-Dashboard/README.md

-# Ola-Data-Dashboard
+OLA Data Dashboard
-1. Project Title / Headline
+1. Project Title

 🚖 OLA Data Dashboard
 An interactive Power BI dashboard designed to analyze Ola ride booking data with insights on booking volume, cancellations, payments, customer ratings, and ride patterns.

-2. Short Description / Purpose
+2. Description

-The OLA Data Dashboard provides a comprehensive view of Ola’s operational performance, offering insights into bookings, cancellations, revenues, customer satisfaction, and ride trends.
-This dashboard helps monitor ride statistics, payment preferences, and cancellation reasons with dynamic filtering options.
+The OLA Data Dashboard integrates MySQL for data extraction and Power BI for visualization to present a comprehensive view of Ola’s operational performance.
+It highlights bookings, cancellations, revenues, customer satisfaction, and ride demand trends in an easy-to-analyze format.

 3. Tech Stack

-The dashboard was built using the following tools and technologies:<br>
+The project was developed using the following tools and technologies:<br>
+• 🗄️ MySQL – Used for querying, cleaning, and extracting data from relational tables.<br>
 • 📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
-• 📂 Power Query – Used for data transformation and cleaning before visualization.<br>
+• 📂 Power Query – Performed ETL (Extract, Transform, Load) for reshaping and preparing MySQL data.<br>
-• 🧠 DAX (Data Analysis Expressions) – Applied for calculated measures, KPIs, and interactive visuals.<br>
-• 📝 Data Modeling – Relationships defined between booking, payment, and cancellation datasets to enable cross-analysis.<br>
+• 📝 Data Modeling – Established relationships between bookings, payments, cancellations, and ride data.<br>
-• 📁 File Format – .pbix for development and .png for dashboard previews.
+• 📁 File Format – .sql scripts for data extraction, .pbix for the Power BI report, .png for dashboard previews.

 4. Data Source

 Source: Publicly available datasets (online) related to Ola ride bookings, cancellations, and customer trends.

-The dataset includes details such as booking counts, revenue by payment method, cancellation reasons, ride distances, customer ratings, and booking status breakdown.
+The raw data was stored in MySQL tables (e.g., bookings, payments, cancellations, vehicles).
+SQL queries were used to join and aggregate the data, which was then connected to Power BI for visualization.

-5. Features / Highlights
+5. Features

 • Business Problem
-Managing ride-hailing services requires continuous monitoring of bookings, cancellations, payment behavior, and customer feedback.
-Without visualization, identifying trends in cancellations, revenue contribution, or ride volumes can be challenging.
+Without structured analysis, Ola data (bookings, cancellations, payments, ratings) remains siloed in different tables.
+There is a need for consolidated insights to track performance and customer behavior.

 • Goal of the Dashboard
-To create a data-driven, interactive tool that:
+To combine SQL-driven data extraction with Power BI’s interactive visualizations in order to:

-Tracks Ola booking performance.
+Monitor Ola’s booking performance.

-Identifies key reasons for cancellations.

-Analyzes revenue patterns by payment method.
+Analyze revenue contributions by payment method.

-Monitors ride distance and customer satisfaction.
+Track cancellation reasons and their impact.

+Study customer satisfaction levels.

-Helps in understanding demand trends over time.
+Identify demand patterns across time.

 • Walkthrough of Key Visuals